How many of us do you believe DON’T get nervous standing in front of people? Professional speakers? Teachers?

 If you’re NOT SURE, if your feelings of nervousness are way out of proportion, then you may indeed be getting signals from your Inner Self that you may be marrying the wrong person.

 In that case, do not take one more step forward.
 You’re going to spend a lot more money disentangling yourself through divorces, therapy and paying someone to help you move, not to mention buying all those mind altering substances you might be inclined to take comfort in.

 You Can Handle It

 You’re bound to grow in love.
 Love also takes a dip down and around and even disappears sometimes.
-But you can handle these ebbs and flows.
-Maybe you need to talk it through with someone.
+You can handle these ebbs and flows.
+Do you need to talk your emotions through with someone?
 Maybe you need to take an extra few hours to settle yourself.
-Maybe you need to let everyone party and come back to your yes or no with a small, inexpensive ceremony in a month or two?
+What would happen if you let everyone party and come back to your yes or no with a small, inexpensive ceremony in a month or two?
 The world would not end, I guarantee it!

 Trust yourself.
 Regroup.
 Take the energy of worry and turn it around.
 Try trusting the heart of Love that brought you together more than worrying about what might NOT happen.
-Love’s nature to point you to the source of Love within yourself.
+Love’s nature IS to point you to the source of Love within yourself.
 Knowing Love is within you means it can never be taken from you by death, disaster, illness, betrayal.
 Or being nervous standing in front of people (the latter which seems like a small thing when propped up against those biggies like death and disaster).

 Last but not least: if you want to get the energy of nervousness out and away, just send me an email and we’ll figure out how to proceed from there.
 Or pop into my Facebook page, Michigan Wedding Officiants and see what support info is there for you.
 There’s lots.